 - Debashish Bhattacharya: The Bengali slide guitarist was one of my earliest Hindustani icons – so, naturally, it’s been a pleasure to have his input on topics from alankar presentation and instrument construction to reincarnation and lifelong modes of sonic learning (also a Darbar interviewee).

-- Indrajit Banerjee: The Maihar sitar & surbahar master kindly offered reflections on how to blend the ragas behind Shivmat Bhairav (“the Todi and Bhairav chalans are not too difficult to bring in, but the Bhairavi part is discretionary…“).
+- Indrajit Banerjee: The Maihar sitar/surbahar master kindly offered reflections on how to blend the ragas behind Shivmat Bhairav (“the Todi and Bhairav chalans are not too difficult to bring in, but the Bhairavi part is discretionary…“).

-- Abhijith Shenoy K ‘Abhirang’: The prolific rare raga explorer has shared direct insights on his own sonic and archival searching, as well as the melodic characteristics of fascinating seldom-heard forms such as Tivrakauns, Devranjani, and Mangal Gujari (also see his Swar Arpan series).
+- Abhijith Shenoy K ‘Abhirang’: The prolific rare raga explorer shared direct insights on his own sonic and archival searching, as well as the melodic characteristics of fascinating seldom-heard forms such as Tivrakauns, Devranjani, and Mangal Gujari (also see his Swar Arpan series).

 - Vishwas Shirgaonkar: The Gwalior-Jaipur vocalist wrote in to offer excellent feedback on areas including the complex, often ill-fitting relationships between murchana and sruti.

-- S Balachander: The Dhrupad–Carnatic ‘Chandraveena’ player wrote in with a great array of perspectives on such matters as tanpura tunings, scale histories, and sruti pairings (“Sadharani is the style that I follow, which combines the best of many styles mentioned in our musical scriptures…”).
+- S. Balachander: The Dhrupad–Carnatic ‘Chandraveena’ player wrote in with a great array of perspectives on such matters as tanpura tunings, scale histories, and sruti pairings (“Sadharani is the style that I follow, which combines the best of many styles mentioned in our musical scriptures…”).

-- Chris Stephens: Multi-instrumentalist and student of Imrat Khan, who shared recordings and context on his guru’s creations Imratkauns and Shivawanti – as well as highlighting the intriguing ‘Madhyam se Bhairavi‘ dimension of Meladalan.
+- Chris Stephens: Multi-instrumentalist and student of Imrat Khan, who has made multiple valuable contributions: e.g. sharing recordings and context on his guru’s creations Imratkauns and Shivawanti, highlighting the intriguing ‘Madhyam se Bhairavi‘ dimension of Meladalan, providing listening links for Triveni and Simhendra Madhyamam, and recording the only known sitar rendition of Sehera.

 - John McLaughlin: The master fusioneer’s Shakti records helped inspire me to take up guitar, and also to start investigating the Subcontinental sources of the sounds.
 Years later, his positive response to my first ever music article tempted me to continue on this path – as did our 2020 interview on Shakti’s reformation, and our accompanying discussions of raga harmonisation and much more (sometimes, ‘don’t meet your heroes’ is terrible advice…).